-Another free money management app, and one that intends to always provide a free platform across all iOS and Android mobile devices, but won’t bog you down with ads just because it’s free.
+Wally is an awesome free money management app, and one that intends to always provide a free platform across all iOS and Android mobile devices.
+However, it won’t bog you down with ads just because it’s free.

 Created by a small group of entrepreneurs that come from all walks of life, they want their app to represent that by providing a home budget app for single, married, or those who are married with kids.